PeeBs68/pands-project/README.md

 | Sepal_Width_Histogram.png | Histogram plotting Sepal Widths
 | Petal_Length_Histogram.png | Histogram plotting Petal Lengths
 | Petal_Width_Histogram.png | Histogram plottoing Petal Widths
-| Sepal_Length-Sepal_Width Scatterplot.png | Scatterplot plotting Sepal Lebngths and Sepal Widths
+| Sepal_Length-Sepal_Width Scatterplot.png | Scatterplot plotting Sepal Lengths and Sepal Widths
 | Petal Length-Petal Width Scatterplot.png | Scatterplot plotting Petal Lengths and Petal Widths
 | Petal_Length_Comparison.png | Histogram comparing Petal Lengths
 | Heatmap Correlation.png | Heatmap plotting correlations

+# 6. Summary
+Our analysis of the iris data set made use of some of the standard/built-in functionality of Python as well as additional modules that were imported such as numpy, seaborn, pandas and matplotlib.
+By making use of these features we were able to generate descripting statistcs while also producing many different types of plots to analyse the data.
-# 6. References
+# 7. References
 Links actually used in the code http://archive.ics.uci.edu/ml/datasets/Iris - iris data set repository
 https://stackoverflow.com/questions/31645466/give-column-name-when-read-csv-file-pandas - for adding column names to the data sheet